ChenRIT/Essentia/README.md

 * Clone the word aligner repository to local.
 * Copy the *monolingualWordAligner* directory in the repository into `/PATH/TO/ESSENTIA/scripts/essentia/`.
-* Copy `/PATH/TO/ESSENTIA/scripts/essentia/wordAligner.py` into `/PATH/TO/ESSENTIA/scripts/essentia/monolingualWordAligner`.
-* Copy `/PATH/TO/ESSENTIA/scripts/essentia/wordsim.py` into `/PATH/TO/ESSENTIA/scripts/essentia/monolingualWordAligner`.
+* We reimplement the word aligner to make it run with Python 3.
+Copy all files under `/PATH/TO/ESSENTIA/scripts/essentia/word_aligner` into `/PATH/TO/ESSENTIA/scripts/essentia/monolingualWordAligner`.

 ## Run Essentia:
 * Run `python scripts/essentia/mine_para.py --dir /DIR/OF/INPUT/FILES --output /DIR/OF/OUTPUT/PARAPHRASES` at the root directory.